BenTostevin/Sparta-Core-Project-1/README.md

 # Sparta-Core-Project-1

 ##Purpose
-This game was built for a project during my time in training with Sparta Global, where I was required to build a browser based game using HTML, CSS and JavaScript.
+This game was built for a project during my time in training with Sparta Global, where I was required to build a browser-based game using HTML, CSS and JavaScript.

 The purpose of the project was to reinforce my learning, demonstrate my knowledge and to demonstrate my ability to push myself forward.